-People have the potential to learn to know.

-In ancient times, when discussing epistemology, it was often said that man has "the ability to know".

-All of the things which he does know are called "what is known".
+- People have the potential to learn to know. - In ancient times, when discussing epistemology, it was often said that man has "the ability to know". - All of the things which people does know and will be known are called "what is known".